Skip to main content

 How to claim the benefits

-• Tell the funeral director the deceased was a veteran — they can request honors and the flag.
+2. Tell the funeral director the person was a veteran.They can request military funeral honors and the burial flag on the family's behalf.

-• Contact the VA or a national cemetery to arrange burial and a headstone or marker.
+3. Contact the VA or a national cemetery to arrange burial and a headstone or marker.
+Confirm eligibility on the VA eligibility page.

 Even when VA benefits cover part of the cost, the funeral home is bound by the FTC Funeral Rule: you are entitled to an itemized price list and may buy only the goods and services you want.
 Tell the provider about the burial flag, honors, and any national-cemetery plans so they are not duplicated on your bill.